arpit04tripathi-blogs/notebook/_posts/about.md

 ---
 layout: page
-title: Test Collection
+title: About
-nav_order: 16
+permalink: /posts/about
-permalink: /test/collection
+nav_order: 3
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)